Which Medigap Company You Should Choose

 There are many companies that offer Medigap coverage.
 When considering which Medigap company to enroll with for your Medicare Supplement coverage, there are some things you need to take into consideration.
 We have provided this Medigap plan review page to help you know what to look for in the company behind your Medicare supplement coverage.

 Medigap Coverage is Identical From Company to Company

 Every Medigap Plan (Plans A through N) is standardized by federal legislation which governs how the plans cover you.
 This means that one company cannot change how they cover the gaps in Medicare.
 Choosing one company over another will not change how your gaps in Medicare are covered.
-As we have covered extensively in other articles on our website and videos, a Plan G has identical coverage from one company to another.
-Regardless of the company you choose, the coverage is the same.
+As we have covered extensively in other articles on our website and videos, a lettered plan such as Plan G or Plan N has identical coverage from one company to another.
+Regardless of the company you choose, the coverage is the same for that letter.

 Most gyms give a discount to Seniors.
 You can almost always find a gym membership for less than $25 a month, sometimes even less.
+Planet Fitness and others offer memberships for just $10 per month.
 Yet, the companies that offer an included gym membership are usually $25 to $45 more per month for otherwise identical coverage.

 Customer Service Considerations

 First of all, if you enroll with Integrity Senior Solutions, dealing with the insurance company is not something you will have to worry about.
 We take the stress out of dealing with problems related to your Medigap coverage.
 If there is ever an issue, you can call us directly.